Plasma One Lite Card Review 2026

 Physical and Virtual Cards

-Activation happens in-app through a Terms & Conditions acceptance screen that bundles the E-Sign Consent, the Plasma One Card Terms, the Plasma One Cashback Terms, and the Issuer Privacy Policy.
+Activation happens in-app through a Terms and Conditions acceptance screen that bundles the E-Sign Consent, the Plasma One Card Terms, the Plasma One Cashback Terms, and the Issuer Privacy Policy.
 Once you accept and tap "Activate Card," the virtual card is live and ready to add to Apple Wallet.

 Payment Network